- Do you feel angry a lot of the time?

 - Changing situations you can change, accepting what you can’t change

-- Noticing the warning signs of anger
+- Noticing the warning signs

 - Control your thinking